publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stV/ch61/m__us_usc_t31_s6101.md

 >             “(A)  __In general__  __.—__

->             Based on the pilot program conducted under paragraph (1), and, except as provided in subparagraph (B), not later than January 1, 2009, the Director of the Office of Management and Budget—
+>             Based on the pilot program conducted under paragraph (1), and, except as provided in subparagraph (B), not later than January 1, 2009, the Director—

 >                 “(i) shall ensure that data regarding subawards are disclosed in the same manner as data regarding other Federal awards, as required by this Act; and